Skip to content

 3. 3

 Dark berries: “Blueberries and cherries are rich in antioxidants, which can support healthy brain function and may delay or prevent some of the effects of ageing on the brain,” Jaime says.
-Berries also contain flavonoids, which research suggests may prevent memory decline.
+Berries also contain flavonoids, which research suggests, opens in a new tab may prevent memory decline.
 Try incorporating one serve into your diet on most days, advises Jaime.

 4. 4